-This Quick Reference Guide is a tool to support First Nations governments to live by their Financial Administration Law ("FAL"), or do what is written in the FAL that they have chosen to bring to life in their community.
+This Quick Reference Guide is a tool to support First Nation governments to live by their Financial Administration Law ("FAL"), or do what is written in the FAL that they have chosen to bring to life in their community.

 By bringing the FAL to life in a community, a First Nation can become Financial Management System certified by the First Nations Financial Management Board (the "FMB").
-This certificate shows that a First Nation is doing what it says it will do in its FAL which also shows how well it is managing its money and property.
+This certificate shows that a First Nation is doing what it says it will do in its FAL, which also shows how well it is managing its money and property.
 This certificate can make it easier for a First Nation to borrow money on the same terms as other governments in Canada to raise money for its projects.

-This Quick Reference Guide walks a First Nation through all of the key items in its FAL that need to be brought to life in order for it to obtain a Financial Management System Certificate.
+This Quick Reference Guide walks a First Nation through the key items in its FAL that need to be brought to life to obtain a Financial Management System Certificate.
 Bringing the FAL to life means that Council will need to write policies and procedures and put them into practice.
 These policies and procedures all need to be in line with the First Nation's FAL, the FMB's Standards and with the First Nations Fiscal Management Act.
+But don't worry, FMB has Capacity Development Managers to support you every step of the way.

-Policies and procedures clarify the First Nation's way of doing things and may also protect the Nation from possible legal action and loss of money and property.
+Policies and procedures clarify the First Nation's way of doing things and may also protect the First Nation from possible legal action and loss of money and property.